wenyaoxue/notes/SDET/playwright.md

 * `@type {import('@playwright/test').PlaywrightTestConfig}` to allow testing by just filename
 # code for tests
 * file type `.spec.js`
-## generate with codegen
-* npx playwright codegen COMPLETEURL
-* opens a browser, that you can interact with, and an inspector that records your interactions
-* also as you hover, suggested selectors will tooltip
 ## test syntax
 * https://playwright.dev/docs/api/class-test
 * a FUNCTION can include parameters like `({browser}) => {}`